 The effective sales manager-coach understands great coaching and great sales involve parallel skill sets.
 Sales managers who model consistent and quality coaching remain the best predictors for sustained sales rep development.

 Admittedly, complex sales calls often involve layers of subtle, powerful, dynamics, and often involve long cycle times.
 However, these five brick and mortar coaching skills are essential for your reps to master.

 “In preparing for battle I have always found that plans are useless, but planning is indispensable.” -Dwight Eisenhower

 Skill #1 — Pros plan, rookies wing it.
 Pre-sales call/coaching planning is arguably a weak area for many sales managers and reps.
 Success has always gone to those who methodically plan.
 Customized planning sends powerful messages to reps and customers, such as, You are important to me, I’m committed to your development and success, and I want to understand your drivers and afflictions.

 Skill #2 — Transparency and collaboration builds trust.
 Clarify your agenda, goals, process, and receive agreement to proceed.
 Let people know what you’re up to.
 Customers despise being sold and your sales reps despise being told.
 Sales success, like coaching, is built on the foundation of collaborative, professional partnerships.

 Skill #3 — Get on the reps/customer agenda.
 Behavior follows belief.
 Great coaches, like great sales reps, deeply believe their purpose is to help others achieve success.
 People possess highly developed authenticity detectors.
 Customers viscerally feel the needy rep desperate to make quota.
 Equally, reps feel it in the gut when their sales manager marginalizes their ideas.

 “If you focus on results you will never change.
 If you focus on change you will get results.” —Jack Dixon

-Keep it simple, keep it focused, and definitely keep in inspiring!
+Keep it simple.
+Keep it focused.
+Definitely keep in inspiring! -Steve